pappasfotios/NacroCor/README.md

 <img src="NacroCor_files/figure-gfm/properties-1.png" style="display: block; margin: auto;" />

 Low t values are probably the way to go in this case.
-Though, choice of t step should be influenced by the proportion of informative/useful data in the upper and/or lower tails.
+Choice of t step should be influenced by the proportion of informative/useful data in the upper and/or lower tails.